mpodroid/macOS/README.md

 ## Rename files so alphabetical and chronological order match
 Copy the **"rename_dates.command"** file in the same folder where your files are stored.

-From Finder, double click on it to execute it.
-Original files will be moved in the **"orig"** subfolder Tune the matching and rename patterns as needed.
+In Finder, double click on it to execute it.
+Original files will be moved in the **"orig"** subfolder.

+Tune the matching and rename patterns as needed.